PbmnLuv/PbmnLuv-s-3D-Platformer-Essentials-for-Godot-4.x/README.md

 # PbmnLuv's 3D Platformer Essentials for Godot 4.x
  A project template for anyone wanting a faster and proper way of handling 3D platformer Camera and Player

+ This project is sample/skeleton project for anyone who wants to make a 3D Platformer in Godot 4.x with ease.
+All important variables and modes are able to be set on the editor through the inspector!

+ HOW TO INSTALL:

+    Download and unzip the file.
+Go to Godot 4.x and import the project file.

  It features:

 -> Player Script: